Speaker

 Dortmund, Germany

-Programming is my craft and passion but that also includes topics like build and deployment automation, CLI scripting and agility on my team.
+Programming is his craft and passion but that also includes topics like build and deployment automation, CLI scripting and agility on his team.

-I love to pamper my Bonsai, practice Aikido or play the trumpet in my free time.
+Programming aside, he loves to pamper his Bonsai, practice Aikido or play the trumpet in his free time.

 Area of Expertise